Please view these information tabs to learn more about replacing a Kieninger Clock Movement.

 What the MS series clock comes with

-This high quality German Kieninger movement comes oiled and includes its cables, pulleys, leader, suspension spring and hand nut.
+This high quality German Kieninger movement comes with oil in key areas and includes its cables, suspension spring and hand nut.

 Why a new Kieninger movement

 Replacing a movement is less costly than a overhaul.
 These movements last 25 years before needing an over haul, but since its still being made at a fair price it is so much better just to replace.
 The clock will be problem free right away instead of months, last longer than a overhaul and comes with oil in key areas.

 KSU versus MSU are cross compatible